Legacy Tree Logo

 The Concise Scots Dictionary, published by Edinburgh University Press.

-Maggie - Legacy Tree Genealogists Project Manager
+Maggie - Legacy Tree Genealogists Research Team Manager

 Maggie Stevenson loves projects combining traditional genealogy and DNA results.
 She has a Certificate in Genealogical Research from Boston University, as well as a Bachelor’s Degree from the University of St Andrews (Scotland) in English Language and Literature.
 New York and California are her favorite states to research, as well as projects involving Scotland, England, Wales, Ireland, Canada, Italy and Germany.